 Prefer to visit Peggy’s Cove with a guided tour?
-Join this GetYourGuide day trip: start with a sunset tour to the Lighthouse, dinner at local restaurant, and finish with a night tour around downtown Halifax.
-Transportation to and from your hotel in Halifax are included!
+Join this Best of Halifax day trip: start with a scenic drive up to Peggy’s Cove, exploration of Citadel Hill, and end with a driving tour of key landmarks in downtown Halifax.
+Transportation to and from Halifax are included!

 Viator offers a variety of tour packages to give you a bit more flexibility.
 Some are shorter while others last up to a whole day taking you all the way to Lunenburg and Annapolis Valley.